 The council's constitution states that generally a committee, or a sub-committee (but not the Cabinet or a Regulatory Committee), may co-opt a person or persons on to the body.

 Co-opted and independent community members are legally obliged to keep their statutory register up to date and to inform the council's Monitoring Officer of any changes within 28 days of the relevant event.

 The statutory Register of Members' Interests (including Gifts and Hospitality) can be viewed by the public on weekdays between 9.00 am and 5.00 pm (excluding bank holidays) at:

 Health Scrutiny Committee

-This committee includes 7 non-executive members, 1 from each of the district and borough council's in Suffolk.
+This committee includes 7 non-executive members, one from each of the district and borough council's in Suffolk.

 Each authority may appoint a substitute for its committee member.

 Co-opted members may speak and vote at the meetings.

 Pension Fund Committee